Spectrum of p-adic linear differential equations I: The shape of the spectrum: Abstract

 \section{Abstract}

-This paper generalizes our works \cite{Cons, Azz21} about the determination of the spectrum in the sense of Berkovich of ultrametric linear differential equations with constant coefficients or over a field of formal power series.
-In this paper, we determine the spectrum of any p-adic differential equation.
-This permits to establish a strong link between the spectrum and all the radii of convergence of a differential equation.
-Moreover, the spectrum provides a finer decomposition than Robba’s decomposition by spectral radii \cite{Rob75a}.
+This paper extends our previous works \cite{Cons, Azz21} on determining the spectrum, in the Berkovich sense, of ultrametric linear differential equations.
+Our previous works focused on equations with constant coefficients or over a field of formal power series.
+In this paper, we investigate the spectrum of $p$-adic differential equations at a generic point on a quasi-smooth curve.
+This analysis allows us to establish a significant connection between the spectrum and the spectral radii of convergence of a differential equation when considering the affine line.
+Furthermore, the spectrum offers a more detailed decomposition compared to Robba's decomposition based on spectral radii \cite{Rob75a}.